 In this proverb, "the yellow dog" is the symbol for a bad person, and "the jackal" is the symbol for a worse one.
 Although one of them seems better than the other, in fact both of them are horrible and act vicious.
 So to the people, there is no difference between them in practice.
-The difference between the people is like the difference between the yellow dog and the jackal as mentioned in the Iranian proverb above.
+The difference between the , Democratic and Republican parties for Iranian people is like the difference between the yellow dog and the jackal as mentioned in the Iranian proverb above.